 - Plotly R figures appear interactively within RStudio's graphics viewer without any calls to Plotly's server by default.
 This means that all plots generated in RStudio are offline.
 You will have to make a

-plotly_POSTcall in order to upload your plot onto the Plotly Cloud.
+api_createcall in order to upload your plot onto the Chart Studio Cloud.

-- When you're ready to share, you can publish your Plotly R figures to the Plotly Cloud or to your company's internal Plotly On-Premise server.
+- When you're ready to share, you can publish your Plotly R figures to the Chart Studio Cloud or to your company's internal Chart Studio Enterprise server.

 To get started with Plotly offline in RStudio, download Plotly's free R client.